linyaa-kiwi/dev-tools/README.txt

 has no prefix, enables a particular project feature.

-Each project has a default list of USE flags defined in the Python variable lib/chadv_dev_tools/${project}.py:Pkg.__USE.
-The list of USE flags defined in the environment operates on the project's default list.
+Each project has a default list of USE flags defined in the Python variable lib/chadv_dev_tools/${project}.py:Pkg.USE.
+The list of USE flags defined in the environment modifies on the project's default list.

 Example: Mesa
 -------------